Netherlands in World War I: Edith Cavell

-The well-known British nurse Edith Cavell, who was based in German-occupied Belgium and was involved in systematically sheltering British soldiers and funnelling them from occupied Belgium to the neutral Netherlands.
-Wounded British and French soldiers as well as Belgian and French civilians of military age were hidden from the Germans and provided with false papers by Prince Réginald de Croÿ at his château of Bellignies, near Mons.
-From there, they were conducted by various guides to the houses of Cavell, Louis Séverin and others in Brussels, where their hosts would furnish them with money to reach the Dutch frontier and provide them with guides obtained through Philippe Baucq.
-With the false papers, escaped soldiers were able to evade the Dutch authorities and avoid being interned, and at least some returned to Britain and resumed their service in the war against Germany.
-That made Cavell liable to capital punishment under German military law, which was duly implemented by a German firing squad.
+From 1914 to 1915, English nurse Edith Cavell, who was based in German-occupied Belgium, helped 200 Allied soldiers escape from Belgian soil to the Netherlands.
+Wounded Allied soldiers as well as Belgian and French civilians of military age were hidden from German occupational troops and provided with false papers by Prince Réginald de Croÿ at Bellignies, his château near Mons, Belgium.
+From there, they were conducted by various guides to the houses of Cavell and others in Brussels, where their hosts furnished them with money to reach the Belgium-Netherlands border and provide them with guides.
+With their false papers, the soldiers were able to evade the Dutch authorities and avoid being interned, and several eventually made their way to Britain.
+On 3 August 1915, Cavell was arrested by the Germans and court-martialed and sentenced to death for violating German military law, and was executed by firing squad on 12 October.
+Her execution provoked outrage among both the Allies and neutral countries, and was represented as an act of German barbarism and moral depravity in British propaganda.